aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/comparison/kms.md

 Refer to the [Key management](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/key-management.html) section of the **Landing Zone Accelerator on AWS Implementation Guide** for more details on the configuration options for AWS KMS keys offered by LZA.

+!!! danger "Important"
+    This documentation calls out specific cases where it might be possible for you to delete KMS keys that are no longer needed.
+This is a high-risk operation that requires careful assessment.
+Maintaining unused KMS keys does not affect accelerator functionality.
+    **Deleting an AWS KMS key is destructive and potentially dangerous.
+It deletes the key material and all metadata associated with the KMS key and is irreversible.
+After a KMS key is deleted, you can no longer decrypt the data that was encrypted under that KMS key, which means that data becomes unrecoverable.** Refer to AWS documentation on [Deleting AWS KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/deleting-keys.html) for more information.

 ## General approach
 - In general the upgrade process aims to align the usage of Customer Managed Keys (CMK) to the default LZA configuration
-- In existing accounts you may see the existence of ASEA created keys AND LZA created keys
+- In existing accounts you may see the existence of ASEA created keys and LZA created keys
 - New AWS accounts created after the upgrade will only have LZA created keys
 - For cases where the LZA configuration supports `deploymentTargets` for keys, the convert-config process generates a configuration to create CMKs in regions with VPCs (which in most cases corresponds to the home region AND additional regions identified to deploy workloads).
 Customers can choose to modify this configuration to suit theirs needs.
 - The upgrade process never schedules the deletion of an existing key.
 In most cases existing ASEA keys need to be kept for as long as there is data encrypted with the key.
 When applicable, we provide guidance on specific use cases where older keys can be manually deleted by the customer if they choose to.